Investigators probe cause of school bus crash that killed 2

 MOUNT OLIVE, N.J.
-(AP) - First, a scraping sound.
-Then, chaos and panic as a bus taking a group of fifth-graders on a field trip collided with a dump truck and toppled over on a busy highway, killing a student and a teacher and injuring dozens of others.
+(AP) - Investigators combed through evidence Friday seeking answers to why a school bus carrying 45 fifth-graders and teachers on a field trip collided with a dump truck on a New Jersey highway, killing a student and teacher and sending dozens to area hospitals.

+The husband of teacher Jennifer Williamson-Kennedy said in a statement he was "in shock, devastated and totally crushed" by her death.

-First responders arrived in minutes to find students and adults strewn across the highway and median, with others still inside the bus.
+Thirty-eight students and seven adults were on the bus.

-"It was a rough scene to see," Jeff Paul, director of the Morris County Office of Emergency Management, said.
-"When I arrived there were children lying all over the place."

-Forty-five people, including 38 students, were on the bus at the time.
 Forty-three people from the bus and the truck driver were hospitalized, some in critical condition.

+Schools were open Friday, with crisis counselors on hand to help students and staff.
+But evening activities were canceled, and standardized testing was canceled for Friday and next Monday.

+Williamson-Kennedy's husband, Kevin Kennedy, said in a statement released late Thursday to News 12 New Jersey that "my beautiful bride and I have been in total love every day of our lives since the day our eyes met on May 5th, 1994."

 The crash left the bus lying on its side on the guardrail of Interstate 80 in Mount Olive, its undercarriage and front end sheared off and its steering wheel exposed.
 Some of the victims crawled out of the emergency exit in the back and an escape hatch on the roof.

-Fifth-grade student Theo Ancevski was sitting in the fourth row of the bus and was treated at a hospital for cuts and scrapes.
+Fifth-grade student Theo Ancevski was sitting in the fourth row and was treated at a hospital for cuts and scrapes.
 He said he thought something hit the truck right before he heard a scraping sound and the bus "toppled over."

 "A lot of people were screaming and hanging from their seat belts," he said.